ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

     as a result of a change in the value.

-* The compare-exchange items can be used to coordinate work between threads, clients, nodes, or sessions that are trying to modify a shared resource the same time.
+* The compare-exchange items can be used to coordinate work between threads, clients, nodes, or sessions that are trying to modify a shared resource at the same time.

-* To maintain ACID transactions, create or modify documents in a cluster-wide session to create [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards):
+* To maintain **ACID transactions**, create or modify documents in a cluster-wide session to create [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards):
   * Atomic Guards are associated with a document ID across the cluster.
   * Instead of looking for changes in the value, they look for changes in the associated document.
   * Whenever one thread holds the cluster-wide Atomic Guard associated with a document, other threads will be able to read the document,